MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Scale.md

 new
 ---

+Creates a new **Gnome::Gtk3::Scale** based on ahorizontal orientation and an undefined adjustment.
+See below.

+    multi method new ( )

-Creates a new GtkScale providinng an orientation and minimum, maximum and step size.
+Creates a new **Gnome::Gtk3::Scale** based on an orientation and adjustment.

+    multi method new ( GtkOrientation :$orientation!, N-GObject :$adjustment! )

+  * $orientation; the scale’s orientation.

+  * $adjustment; a value of type **Gnome::Gtk3::Adjustment** which sets the range of the scale, or NULL to create a new adjustment.

+Creates a new scale widget with the given orientation that lets the user input a number between *$min* and *$max* (including *$min* and *$max*) with the increment *step*. *step* must be nonzero; it’s the distance the slider moves when using the arrow keys to adjust the scale value.

+Note that the way in which the precision is derived works best if *$step* is a power of ten.
+If the resulting precision is not suitable for your needs, use `gtk_scale_set_digits()` to correct it.

-    multi method new ( Int :$orientation!, Num $min!, Num $max!, Num $step! )
+    multi method new (
+      GtkOrientation :$orientation!, Num $min!, Num $max!, Num $step!
+    )

   * $orientation; the scale’s orientation.
 Value is a GtkOrientation enum from GtkEnums.